Finders Keepers

 A reminder to look for the little treasures in life.

-That's why we created Finders, Keepers.
-Every season, the three of us spend our time noticing, collecting and creating.
-We gather the things that made us stop, smile or wonder — whether we've found them on our travels, discovered them in a second-hand bookshop, made them ourselves, or simply noticed them in the everyday.
+Every season, our trio spend our time noticing, collecting and creating.
+We gather the things that made us stop, smile or wonder — from our travels, from our thrifting, from our creations, or simply borne from a conversation over tea sipping from a well-loved cup.

-Then we bring them together in one carefully curated collection to share with you.
+We bring this together into one carefully curated collection to share with you.
 Inside you'll find artwork, stories, recipes, playlists, folklore, creative projects, thrifted treasures, seasonal discoveries, thoughtful recommendations and little keepsakes — all chosen with intention, because we believe they're worth passing on.

-We hope every edition encourages you to slow down, stay curious, make something with your hands, and see the beauty that's been there all along.
+It is our hope that every edition encourages you to slow down, stay curious, make something with your hands, and see the beauty that's been there all along.

 We do the finding.
 You do the keeping.
 Because the world is full of little treasures — you just have to notice them.